Greg-Boggs/gregboggs.com/content/blog/2012-06-26-drupal-scrum-tips.md

 <http://2011.doitwithdrupal.com/2011/sessions/pitfalls-being-agile>

-It&#8217;s funny, when I got a computer information systems degree, we all laughed about waterfall development.
-But, client&#8217;s demand fixed bids!
+It's funny, when I got a computer information systems degree, we all laughed about waterfall development.
+But, client's demand fixed bids!
 Can you be agile with a fixed scope, budget, and timeline?